UnlyEd/next-right-now/README_DEPENDENCIES.md

 ### Note about Lodash TS typings

 We also load each TS types one-by-one.
-One advantage of that is that **we can decide not ti load typings that do not work**.
+One advantage of that is that **we can decide not to load typings that do not work**.

 > For instance, we tried using `@types/lodash.filter` but eventually removed it because it creates a mess that is hard to deal with.
-> Typings are wrong and breaks our tests.
+> Typings may be wrong and breaks our tests, in such case it's nice to have the flexibility not to use them.